CGCooke/CGCooke.github.io/posts/2021-01-03-Number-Extraction-With-Tesseract.md

-We can also chart the angles on a frame by frame basis.
+We can also chart the angles on a frame-by-frame basis.
 Note that the limits of the chart are set to the range of 0-360 (degrees).

 ```python
 plt.plot(angles,alpha=0.5)